rycolab/website/content/classes/llm-s23/main.md

       <td>
       </td>
       <td>
-      <a href="https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf">Siegelmann H. T. and Sontag E. D. On the computational power of neural nets.
+      <a href="https://www.jmlr.org/papers/volume3/bengio03a/bengio03a.pdf" target="_blank">Siegelmann H. T. and Sontag E. D. On the computational power of neural nets.
 Computational learning theory.
 1992.
       </a>
       </td>
     </tr>